braydonf/nostr-key-change/README.md

 ```

 * The `key-revocation` tag MUST be included, once and without a value.
-* There MUST NOT be multiple `new-key` tags or multiple values.
+* There MUST NOT be multiple `successor-key` tags or multiple values.

 ### Event Handling for Clients